Sunday, 27 August 2017

 Authenticity, positivity, hope and prayer.
 Real talk!
 Rather than stoop to the level of an individual who has no idea why they have taken the position 'against you' that they have, I choose to accept whatever their views and opinions may be for exactly what they - a reflection of all that is wrong with them and everything that is right with me.

 Now, as a grown, super independent, courageous, good, kind, loving woman, I couldn't love my complexion any more!
 I, mean, what's not to love about being tanned all year round?
 LOL!!!!
 That said, before my skin colour, I am a woman and before being female, I am a human-being.
-I just happen to be brown skinned and the colour of my skin tells you nothing about the person I am.
+I just happen to be Brown skinned and the colour of my skin tells you nothing about the person I am.
 My shade is simply an identifier.
-It doesn't have any labels attached.
+It doesn't have any labels or descriptions attached.

 We're all broken, damaged, searching, needing, struggling, wanting, striving, hurting and then some.
 We each remain students of life as we know it and the best way, I think, to get the most out of the free education that life offers us is to remove the blinkers and walk with both an open mind and an open heart.
 Free yourself from the chains of ignorance.
 Life is way too short to walk around blind if you have the ability to see.
 Do not take your sight for granted.